GameBridgeAI/ts_serialize/README.md

   public crimson = false;
 }

-// Serialize using JSON.parse, read `colour` off of the parsed object
-// then compare to the value provided in `@PolymorphicSwitch` const redClass = polymorphicClassFromJSON( MyColourClass,
+const redClass = polymorphicClassFromJSON( MyColourClass,
   `{"colour":"RED","crimson":true}`,
 );

-console.assert(redClass instanceof MyRedClass);
-console.assert((redClass as MyRedClass).crimson);
 ```

 You can also provide a test function instead of a value to check if the value